ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 #### Create a Lambda Function

-To create a lambda function for the skill, use the following steps ([Host a Custom Skill as an AWS Lambda Function](https://developer.amazon.com/en-US/docs/alexa/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html) for more info):
+To create a lambda function for the skill, use the following steps ([Host a Custom Skill as an AWS Lambda Function](https://developer.amazon.com/en-US/docs/alexa/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html) and [Steps to Build a Smart Home Skill: Add a Lambda Function](https://developer.amazon.com/en-US/docs/alexa/smarthome/steps-to-build-a-smart-home-skill.html#add-a-lambda-function) for more info):

 ##### Create an IAM Role for Lambda

 * Sign in to your [IAM console](https://console.aws.amazon.com/iam/home?#/home)
 * From the upper-right menù, select the correct region for your region and skill language.
+For discovery of smart home devices to succeed, you must choose the region where the devices are located.
 See [see Deploy Your Lambda Function to Multiple Regions](https://developer.amazon.com/en-US/docs/alexa/smarthome/develop-smart-home-skills-in-multiple-languages.html#deploy) for more info.
 * Choose "Roles" and click "Create role".
 * Select "AWS service" under "Select type of trusted entity".
 * Select "AWS Lambda" under "AWS Service Role".